 When four 18-year-old provincials arrive in the city of Sarance — Agnez, one of the Queen's musketeers; Simeon, a doctor-in-training; Dorotea, a scholar of angelic magic; and Henri, a clerk and fortune-hunter — they have no idea that all four of them are pawns in the plot of an ancient angel mage.
 Over a hundred years ago, the mage Liliath entered a magical sleep to avoid a plague caused in part by her magic; now that she's awoken, she intends to continue her plans.
 But the friendship these four form may be powerful enough to stop even Liliath's magic.
 With echoes of The Three Musketeers and a swashbuckling feminist fantasy world, this tale is both thrilling and delightful.

 On September 11, a picture of baby Abbi celebrating her birthday as the South Tower of the World Trade Center collapsed behind her went viral.
 Fifteen years later, Abbi just wants to be anonymous — and to enjoy one more summer before she admits to her parents that the bloody cough she's developed may be a sign of 9/11 syndrome from breathing toxins in the air near Ground Zero.
 But when she starts her job as a counselor for Knights Day Camp, she's immediately recognized by Noah Stern, who has his own 9/11 story to tell.
-In the voices of these two teens, Julie Buxbaum, author of Tell Me Three Things, explores loss, friendship, and how stories help us manage the aftermath of tragedy.
+In the voices of these two teens, Julie Buxbaum, author of Tell Me Three Things, explores loss, resiliency, first love, and the power of friendship to help us forge a new future.

 We all feel angry sometimes — and sometimes, that anger is a sign that we need to make a change!
 In this book from the Instant Help Solutions series, teens will learn how to use mindfulness to figure out the core values and goals behind their anger, and channel and harness the energy of the feeling towards positive changes.
 The book breaks down how to advocate for yourself and others, both through advice from adults and through real-life stories of teens who took action.
 With the help of this book, teens who want to change their relationship with anger can turn it into a tool for their futures.